arda-guler/orbitSim3D/docs/MANUAL.md

 - observation.py: Calculates angular position and angular rate observation ephemeris for a target seen by an observer.

+- surface_coverage.py: Computes the section of the surface of a body visible from a vessel.

 - plot.py: Plot class that handles plotting of variables in certain time intervals on user's demand.

 - test_propagator.py: Runs a positional error check on the orbit propagator configuration of your choice using an n-body model of the Solar System and comparing it against JPL Horizons ephemeris.